abarnatan/Data-Analyst-Job-Market-Analysis/README.md

 After weighting each city's average salary, average job rating, and average amount of jobs, we found that Memphis ranked the heighest of all.
 Here we found that while Memphis didn't have an overwhelming amount of jobs, they still had decent availibilty.
 This coupled with the fact that Data Analysts are paid handsomly and people rated their jobs very highly means that Memphis has the best rounded package for someone confident in their abilites to get a job in a market with fewer listings.

 ### How to Run the project:
-1. Download the folder “Run_Project” from The A-team’s Github.
+1. Download the folder “Run_Project”.
 2. Make sure your mongoDB software is installed and working.
 3. In the terminal, activate your conda environment.
 4. Run the datainsert.py file and ensure the mongo database is being fed JSON.